TIY-Rails-1507/web_app_challanges/README.md

 Come up with an idea that interests you...

-Anything is good, the more practive you get the better.
+Anything is good, the more practice you get the better.

 ## Rock Paper Scissors 2.0